ngeor/blog/_posts/2016/2016-05-28-using-sinon-stubs.md

 - unit tests
 ---

-In the previous post we had a look at <a href="{{ site.baseurl }}/2016/05/21/using-sinon-spies.html">sinon spies</a>.
+In the previous post we had a look at <a href="{% post_url 2016/2016-05-21-using-sinon-spies %}">sinon spies</a>.
 With spies, we are able to determine if a specific function was called or not.
 Usually the dependencies between units are more interesting, they involve units co-operating, exchanging data and so on.
 Spies do not suffice.
 Let's have a look at another technique, using stubs.<!--more-->

 A stub is <strong>pre-programmed function</strong>.
 You define the expected input and output and the stub complies happily.
 If you call the stub in an unexpected way, it will typically return a default value (<code>undefined</code>).
 In code, this looks something like that: